ericblade/synergv2/README.md

 ** PLEASE keep in mind that Open Source projects work best for everyone when you actively contribute!
 Pull Requests and Gerrithub Code Review requests are welcome!

 Original SynerGV 2 code through the initial commit to this repository is Copyright 2011 - 2014, Eric Blade.
+All additional code that is not mentioned below, is copyright the author of that code.
+All contributions to this code are considered to be released under the terms of the LICENSE file here.

 The node library "gvhttps" is Copyright 2012-2014, Eric Blade, and falls under the SynerGV license.